kolibril13/plywood-gallery/README.md

 During the preparation phase, you can tinker around your cells and debug them and run them again and again.

-Every single cell run will create a new entry in the plywood gallery, so running cell A and cell B  in the order AABABB will also display the cells in the order AABABB and no previous cells will be overwritten.
+Every single cell run will create a new entry in the plywood gallery, so running cell A and cell B  in the order AABA will also display the cells in the order AABA and no previous cells will be overwritten.
-This behavior can also be used to have a visual version control system of your notebook execution history.
-This is nothing else than a visual notebook execution history, and therefore can be used as a version control system about how your plots and graphics evolve over the preparation process.
+This behavior can be used as a visual version control system to see how your plots evolve over the preparation process.
-There is no "replace plywood gallery entry" yet, but might be implemented in the future, which would render AABABB to AB.
+*There is no "replace plywood gallery entry" yet, but might be implemented in the future, which would render AABA to AB.*

-## 2. Deployment phase
+## 2. Publish phase

 When you want to publish your gallery notebook e.g. on GitHub pages, then first clean all cells from the preparation phase with the ChapterConfig
 ```py